ircv3/ircv3-specifications/extensions/account-registration.md

 as a response to a valid address.

-As passwords may need to be sent in non-`authenticate` messages, like a `privmsg` to nickserv), which are limited in length, servers may want to prevent or discourage users from setting passwords so long they may not fit in these messages.
+As passwords may need to be sent in non-`authenticate` messages, like a `PRIVMSG` to NickServ), which are limited in length, servers may want to prevent or discourage users from setting passwords so long they may not fit in these messages.
 300 bytes should be a safe reasonable limit.